telerik/winforms-docs/controls/gridview/cells/formating-examples/child-tabs.md

 ---
 title: Hiding Child Tabs when no Data is Available
-page_title: Hiding Child Tabs when no Data is Available | RadGridView
+page_title: Hiding Child Tabs when no Data is Available - WinForms GridView Control
-description: Use the CellFormatting event to hide all child tabs when when there is no data in them.
+description: WinForms GridView offers the CellFormatting event which allows you to hide all child tabs when there is no data in them.
+Learn how to do it.
 slug: winforms/gridview/cells/formatting-child-tabs
 tags: formatting,cells
 published: True